Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The essay aims to illustrate how the drafting of laws constitutes an
+The essay aims to illustrate how the drafting of laws

-one of their major identity components.
-In particular, it highlights the
+institutions and one of their major identity components.
+In

-progresses on a variety of fronts with the development of the modern State and
+particular, it highlights the progresses on a variety of fronts with the

-even all the way to the constitutional judicial review, referring to
+to bring the problem of drafting even all the way to the constitutional

-constitutional principles and norms.
+judicial review, referring to constitutional principles and norms.

 SILVIO TROILO